 Britt K. Sheinbaum, MA

-Britt’s interests in dispute resolution center around water conflict issues, a field she has worked in for many years developing partnerships among multiple organizations, government agencies, and academic institutions to identify key water quality issues and consensus-based approaches to resolving them.
-Currently as Head of the East Coast division of Isle Utilities, a British consultancy, Britt engages end-users, capital investors, and developers to accelerate the commercialization of disruptive emerging water technologies and their application to regions of critical need.
+Previously as Head of TAG East at Isle Utilities, a British consultancy, Britt engaged end-users, capital investors, and developers to accelerate the commercialization of disruptive emerging water technologies and their application to regions of critical need.

-Britt is also a certified North Carolina Superior Court mediator and has presented on the subject of water security as national security on multiple occasions, most recently as the Keynote Speaker for the annual conference of the American Water Works Association (AWWA) in North Carolina.
+Britt currently serves as an Adjunct Professor at University of North Carolina – Wilmington and is a certified North Carolina Superior Court mediator.
+She has presented on the subject of water security as national security on multiple occasions, most recently as the Keynote Speaker for the annual conference of the American Water Works Association (AWWA) in North Carolina.

 Britt has a B.A. in International Relations from Sweet Briar College, an M.A. in Conflict Resolution & Mediation from Tel Aviv University, Israel, and is currently pursuing a second graduate degree from Oregon State University in Water Conflict Management & Transformation.